-14.1.4 How to share the zip pack to the community website?
+14.1.3 How to share the zip pack to the community website?

-The community website is available at community.shinken-monitoring.org.
+The community website is available at shinken.io.
 You will need an account to share your zip packs or retrive some new from others community members.
+After register put your API key from shinken.io/~ to ~/shinken.ini file.